 Understanding of this circuit can also help troubleshoot problems with the engine thermostat.
 If the thermostat is stuck open, the car will operate at the correct temperatures when parked and idling but will operate at too low engine temperature when going down the road.
 In cold weather the heater won't work very well.
 If someone has installed a thermostat with too high a temperature rating (or it has failed), the fans will seem to come on "late" and will never turn off, as the thermostat will stabilize the engine at a temperature higher than the turn-off setting of the coolant temperature switch.

 If the fans cycle on and off but the engine still overheats, check the circuit breaker in the circuit.
 It will often fail and begin to trip (open) at much less than the rated load, causing the fans to turn off too early and not run long enough to cool the engine.
 This is the 35-40 Amp breaker shown as item 23 on the fuse box page.
-The breaker location can be reverse of the illustration, you are looking for the breaker with 4 wires connected to it.
+The breaker location can be reverse of the illustration, you are looking for the breaker with 2 wires (brown/orange and brown/slate) connected to it.
 CAUTION: When the breaker fails in this mode it can be hot enough to blister a finger, so be careful!

 Replacing a defective cooling fan is done from under the front of the car.
 Unfortunately the fans come out of the shroud towards the radiator, meaning that they can not be replaced without removing the whole shroud from the car.
 For access you need to remove (or at least disconnect) the suspension stabilizer bar at the front of the frame to provide clearance for the fan motors.
 Then remove the radiator duct, and the two brackets from under the radiator that actually hold the radiator in place.
 The radiator will be held in place by the hoses only at this point, so be sure to support it.
 With some dexterity, you can remove (or break) the 5 mm bolts holding everything together, and slide the fan/shroud assembly down between the radiator and the frame.